BadKoldrysh/heap/python_projects/myhellowebapp/README.md

 *** Tutorial of creating of the web app ***
 **** With using Python, Django and many other features ****

-To activate virtual environment you need to install virtualenv (in pip).
+For using virtual environment you need to install virtualenv (in pip).
-Than just enter to bash:
+For create an environment use:
+`virtualenv venv`

+For activate:
 `source ./venv/Scripts/activate`

 For deactivate enter `deactivate`